Doctors of Madness

-Doctors of Madness were a British protopunk art rock band active as a recording and touring band from 1975 until late 1978.
+Doctors of Madness were a British rock band active as a recording and touring band from 1975 until late 1978.
 They found cult level acclaim and recognition in the 70s, but had little commercial success.
 Since then they have come to be regarded as forerunners of the later punk movement.

 Band history

 1974: Formation, band members

 The Doctors of Madness were formed in 1974 in a cellar in Brixton, south London, by the band's composer and lead singer/guitarist, Richard Strange, known as ‘Kid’ Strange.

 To provide a platform for his musical ideas and compositions, which analysed urban culture neurosis and systems of control, Strange joined forces with Stoner (Colin Bentley: bass guitar, vocals), Peter DiLemma (Pete Hewes: drums, vocals), and Urban Blitz (Geoff Hickmer: electric violin, baritone violectra and lead guitar) to provide a link between the early 1970s progressive rock and glam rock of David Bowie and Roxy Music and the later 1970s punk rock of the Sex Pistols and the Clash.
 Strange cited the Velvet Underground and writer William S. Burroughs as major influences on the band's music.